 This research is focused on the development of sustainability education, critical learning concepts and constructs and examines the role of sustainability threshold concepts in sustainability education.

-The aim of this project is to assist Australian transport related agencies and infrastructure consultants navigate the transition to technology enabled vehicles and transport infrastructure in the coming decade.
+This project aims to assist Australian transport-related agencies and infrastructure consultants to navigate the transition to technology-enabled vehicles and transport infrastructure in the coming decade.

 The carbon positive living lab: White Gum Valley

-The aim of this project is to create a carbon positive residential infill development which will have positive economic, social and environmental impacts.
+This project aims to create a carbon positive residential infill development which will have positive economic, social and environmental impacts.

 Unlocking Facility Value through Lifecycle Thinking

-The aim of this project is to use smart digital frameworks to appropriately capture the information required for key decisions made across the lifecycle of facilities in the housing, buildings, transport, utilities and airport sectors, through developing an automated integrated system for asset management.
+This project aims to use smart digital frameworks to appropriately capture the information required for key decisions made across the lifecycle of facilities in the housing, buildings, transport, utilities and airport sectors, through developing an automated integrated system for asset management.